MicrosoftDocs/azure-docs/articles/virtual-machines/disk-bursting.md

 Currently, there are two managed disk types that can burst, [premium SSDs](disks-types.md#premium-ssd), and [standard SSDs](disks-types.md#standard-ssd).
 Other disk types cannot currently burst.
 There are two models of bursting for disks:

 - An on-demand bursting model (preview), where the disk bursts whenever its needs exceed its current capacity.
 This model incurs additional charges anytime the disk bursts.
-On-demand bursting is only available on premium SSDs larger than 512 GiB.
+On-demand bursting is only available for premium SSDs larger than 512 GiB.
 - A credit-based model, where the disk will burst only if it has burst credits accumulated in its credit bucket.
 This model does not incur additional charges when the disk bursts.
-Credit-based bursting is only available on premium and standard SSDs 512 GiB and smaller.
+Credit-based bursting is only available for premium and standard SSDs 512 GiB and smaller.

 Azure [premium SSDs](disks-types.md#premium-ssd) can use either bursting model, but [standard SSDs](disks-types.md#standard-ssd) currently only offer credit-based bursting.